Wang Changtai: Coaching career

 Following his retirement in 1984, Wang took up a coaching role at Dalian's women's team.
-In 1991, Wang was appointed head coach of China's women's youth team.
-In 1998, Wang managed China's youth teams.
-The following year, Wang was appointed manager of Shaanxi Guoli, remaining with the club until 2000.
-During the 2001 season, Wang managed Zhejiang Greentown on an interim basis, following joining Zhejiang in 2000.
+In 1991, he was appointed head coach of China's women's youth team.
+In 1998, he managed China's youth teams.
+The following year, he was appointed manager of Shaanxi Guoli, remaining with the club until 2000.
+During the 2001 season, he managed Zhejiang Greentown on an interim basis, following a merger with Zhejiang in 2000.
 At the end of the 2003 season, Wang left Zhejiang Greentown.